emanuelefavero/blog-mern/README.md

 A blog website where the admin can create blogs with markdown, edit, delete and publish them.
 The user can view the blogs and comment on them

-> This was an assignment project from [the Odin Project](https://www.theodinproject.com/lessons/nodejs-blog-api).
-It is part of the full stack API section of their course.
+> Note: This is the production version of blog-mern.
+A MERN blog app from an assignment project from [the Odin Project](https://www.theodinproject.com/lessons/nodejs-blog-api) It is part of the full stack API section of their course.

 ## Live Demo